Saherishkazi/DSA-Interview-Questions/README.md

 ✅ Reinforced logic, optimized approach & spotted patterns faster.
 📌 Revision is as important as solving new problems.
 Let’s keep the consistency going!

+Day 14:Revision day
+Concept Recall
+Took a light day today but stayed in touch with DSA by revisiting some important concepts mentally.

+💭 Recalled Topics:
+Time & Space Complexity basics
+Common patterns in Arrays & Strings
+Binary Search edge cases
+🔁 Not every day needs to be problem-solving.
+Even passive revision keeps the momentum going.